 When Arsenal.com told Pat Rice he had landed at No 17 in the Gunners' Greatest Players poll, his first reaction was one of shock.
-"I could run off 30-odd players who were better players than me," he gasped.
+"I could run off 30-odd players who were better than me," he gasped.

-All of which means you can add modesty to the list of qualities Rice has exhibited throughout his long association with the Club.
+All of which means you can add modesty to the list of qualities Rice has exhibited throughout his long association with the club.
 However, if you had to pick one attribute which made Rice the player he was, it was probably his thirst for sheer hard work.

-Taken on as an apprentice in December 1964, Rice was probably not the most naturally talented 15-year-old on the Club's books.
+Taken on as an apprentice in December 1964, Rice was probably not the most naturally talented 15-year-old on the club's books.
 But few youngsters have striven so hard to realise their dream of playing for - not to mention captaining - the Arsenal.

 Before long Rice timed his tackles better, could run faster and was a more accurate passer of the ball.
 Arsenal were impressed and, at the age of 18, he made his Arsenal debut in a League Cup win against Burnley.

 At the time the right-back berth was occupied by Peter Storey but his positional switch to central midfield paved the way for Rice to stake his claim in defence.
-It was perfect timing - in Rice's first season, the 1970/71 campaign, Arsenal won the League and Cup Double.
+It was perfect timing - in Rice's first season, the 1970/71 campaign, Arsenal won the league and cup Double.

-That sweltering day at Wembley would be the first of five FA Cup Final appearances for Rice, a Club record he shares with David Seaman and Ray Parlour.
+That sweltering day at Wembley would be the first of five FA Cup final appearances for Rice, a club record he shares with David Seaman and Ray Parlour.
 Unfortunately, the victory over Liverpool would be one of just two triumphs.

 Rice played in the defeat against Leeds in May 1972 and, as the Double side fragmented, he stuck around.
 It was just as well.
-Rice's character helped drag Arsenal away from the drop zone when relegation threatened in the mid-Seventies and, when World Cup winner Alan Ball left in 1977, he was the obvious choice as skipper.
+Rice's character helped drag Arsenal away from the drop zone when relegation threatened in the mid-Seventies and, when World Cup-winner Alan Ball left in 1977, he was the obvious choice as skipper.

-Having learned from arch-motivator Frank McLintock, Rice captained Arsenal with authority and distinction, leading them to three successive FA Cup Finals from 1978 to 1980.
-He got his hands on the famous old trophy after an incredible 3-2 victory over Manchester United in 1979 but just missed out on continental success when Arsenal lost the European Cup Winners' Cup Final to Valencia after a penalty shoot-out in May 1980.
+Having learned from arch-motivator Frank McLintock, Rice captained Arsenal with authority and distinction, leading them to three successive FA Cup finals from 1978 to 1980.
+He got his hands on the famous old trophy after an incredible 3-2 victory over Manchester United in 1979 but just missed out on continental success when Arsenal lost the European Cup Winners' Cup final to Valencia after a penalty shoot-out in May 1980.

 This list of 50 Gunners Greatest Players was determined by tens of thousands of Arsenal fans from across the world.
-The vote took place on the Club's official website from May 5 to 19.
-To help prevent multiple voting by a single person, only registered members of Arsenal.com could take part.Copyright 2015 The Arsenal Football Club plc.
+The vote took place on the club’s official website in 2008.
+To help prevent multiple voting by a single person, only registered members of Arsenal.com could take part.Copyright 2016 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source